Mental Health and School Achievement: Why Gender and Age at Onset Matter

 Posted on

+These were some of the questions we explored in our recent study using nationwide Finnish register data from more than 837,000 young people.
 We examined mental disorder diagnoses recorded between childhood and adolescence and their association with school achievement at the end of comprehensive school, when students are typically 16 years old.

 Primary School Students Wearing Uniform walking in outdoor hallway going to class

 The largest differences were observed among adolescents diagnosed with substance use disorders.
 At the same time, one interesting exception emerged: girls with eating disorders tended to perform slightly better academically than their peers.
-Previous research suggests that characteristics such as perfectionism may partly explain this pattern.12
+Previous research suggests that characteristics such as perfectionism may partly explain this pattern.5

-Taken together, the findings reinforce what many teachers and clinicians observe in practice: mental health difficulties can have important consequences for educational outcomes already at a young age.
+Taken together, the findings reinforce what many teachers and clinicians observe in practice: mental health difficulties can have important consequences for educational outcomes already at young age.

-These findings were present across all mental disorder categories we examined, and it was especially pronounced in those with developmental disorders.
+A particularly interesting finding was that when girls receive a mental disorder diagnosis, the impact on their academic performance tends to be greater than for boys.
+These findings were present across all mental disorders categories we examined and it was especially pronounced in developmental disorders.
 Several explanations may contribute to this pattern.
-Girls are more sensitive to academic pressure,19 and their difficulties may be less visible to teachers and professionals.20
+Girls are more sensitive to academic pressure,6 and their difficulties may be less visible to teachers and professionals.7

 Female High School Students Wearing Uniform Using Interactive Whiteboard During Lesson

-Our findings showed that students whose disorders emerged later, particularly during adolescence, showed poorer school achievement than those whose difficulties emerged earlier in childhood.
+Students whose disorders emerged later, particularly during adolescence, showed poorer school achievement than those whose difficulties emerged earlier in childhood.

 At first glance, this may seem surprising.
 We often think of early-onset mental health problems as especially harmful.
 However, adolescence is also a period of major educational demands and transitions.
 Mental health difficulties occurring during these years may disrupt learning at a particularly important stage, just as young people are preparing for future educational pathways.